aws-samples/amazon-elasticache-samples/dynamodb-elasticache-integration/README.md

 ## Getting started

-The CacheClient class works as a client-side shim that's drop-in compatible with the existing DynamoDB client.
+The CacheClient class works as a client-side shim that presents the same interface as the usual DynamoDB client.
 Construct a CacheClient by passing a DynamoDB client and a Redis client, then use the shim instead of the usual DynamoDB client.
 Optionally specify a TTL duration in seconds.